Caudate nucleus

-The caudate nucleus is one of the structures that make up the corpus striatum, which is a component of the basal ganglia in the human brain.
-While the caudate nucleus has long been associated with motor processes due to its role in Parkinson's disease, it plays important roles in various other nonmotor functions as well, including procedural learning, associative learning and inhibitory control of action, among other functions.
-The caudate is also one of the brain structures which compose the reward system and functions as part of the cortico–basal ganglia–thalamic loop.
+The caudate nucleus is one of the structures that make up the corpus striatum, which is part of the basal ganglia in the human brain.
+Although the caudate nucleus has long been associated with motor processes because of its relation to Parkinson's disease and Huntington's disease, it also plays important roles in nonmotor functions, such as procedural learning, associative learning, and inhibitory control of action.
+The caudate is also one of the brain structures that compose the reward system, and it functions as part of the cortico-basal ganglia-thalamo-cortical loop.

 Structure

-Together with the putamen, the caudate forms the dorsal striatum, which is considered a single functional structure; anatomically, it is separated by a large white matter tract, the internal capsule, so it is sometimes also referred to as two structures: the medial dorsal striatum (the caudate) and the lateral dorsal striatum (the putamen).
-In this vein, the two are functionally distinct not as a result of structural differences, but merely due to the topographical distribution of function.
+Along with the putamen, the caudate forms the dorsal striatum, which is considered a single functional structure; anatomically, it is separated by a large white-matter tract, the internal capsule, so it is sometimes also described as two structures—the medial dorsal striatum (the caudate) and the lateral dorsal striatum (the putamen).
+In this vein, the two are functionally distinct not because of structural differences, but merely because of the topographical distribution of function.

-The caudate nuclei are located near the center of the brain, sitting astride the thalamus.
-There is a caudate nucleus within each hemisphere of the brain.
-Individually, they resemble a C-shape structure with a wider "head" (caput in Latin) at the front, tapering to a "body" (corpus) and a "tail" (cauda).
-Sometimes a part of the caudate nucleus is referred to as the "knee" (genu).
-The caudate head receives its blood supply from the lenticulostriate artery while the tail of the caudate receives its blood supply from the anterior choroidal artery.
+The caudate nuclei are near the center of the brain, sitting astride the thalamus.
+There is a caudate nucleus in each hemisphere of the brain.
+Each nucleus is C-shaped, with a wider "head" (caput in Latin) at the front, tapering to a "body" (corpus) and a "tail" (cauda).
+Sometimes a part of the caudate nucleus is called the "knee" (genu).
+The caudate head receives its blood supply from the lenticulostriate artery; the tail of the caudate receives its blood supply from the anterior choroidal artery.

 The head and body of the caudate nucleus form part of the floor of the anterior horn of the lateral ventricle.
-After the body travels briefly towards the back of the head, the tail curves back toward the anterior, forming the roof of the inferior horn of the lateral ventricle.
-This means that a coronal (on a plane parallel to the face) section that cuts through the tail will also cross the body and head of the caudate nucleus.
+The body travels briefly towards the back of the head; the tail then curves back toward the anterior, forming the roof of the inferior horn of the lateral ventricle.
+This means that a coronal section (on a plane parallel to the face) that cuts through the tail will also cross the body and head of the caudate nucleus.

 Neurochemistry

 The caudate is highly innervated by dopaminergic neurons that originate from the substantia nigra pars compacta (SNc).
-The SNc is located in the midbrain and contains cell projections to the caudate and putamen, utilizing the neurotransmitter dopamine.
-There are also additional inputs from various association cortices.
+The SNc is in the midbrain and contains cell projections to the caudate and putamen, using the neurotransmitter dopamine.
+There are also inputs from various association cortices.